 - Take control of your heating.
 Turning your thermostat down by 1°C can save you as much as £80 per year.

 - Keep your radiators clear by moving furniture away so that the warmth can circulate better.

-- Draught-proof your windows, doors and loft hatch to save around £30 a year (avoid draught- proofing kitchen and bathroom windows or rooms that are prone to damp).
+- Draught-proof your windows, doors and loft hatch to save around £30 per year (avoid draught-proofing kitchen and bathroom windows or rooms that are prone to damp).

 - Replace standard bulbs and halogen spotlights in your home with energy saving light bulbs such as LEDs.
 These typically use around 60% less energy saving up to £35 per year in electricity bills.

-- Only fill the kettle with as much water as you need, and you could save around £7 in energy bills a year.
+- Only fill the kettle with as much water as you need, and you could save around £7 per year.

 - Compare gas and electricity prices and make sure you are on the cheapest tariff for you.